Mark May: Professional career

 Following his tenure with the Redskins, May became a Plan B free agent.
 He signed with the San Diego Chargers, playing as Dave Richards' backup during the 1991 season.
-He later played for the Phoenix Cardinals (1992–93), where he reunited with Joe Bugel, the Redskins' offensive line coach from 1981-89, before his retirement in 1993.
+He later played for the Phoenix Cardinals (1992–93), where he reunited with Joe Bugel, the Redskins' offensive line coach from 1981 to 1989, before his retirement in 1993.

 For three years during the offseason, May took classes and sold cars at a Ford dealership.

 In 1983, he co-wrote "Mark May's Hog Cookbook" which features recipes like "Hog Balls" (a mixture of pork sausage and cheddar cheese) and "Aunt Jeannette's Sweet Potato Pie."
 The last entry is for "Hog Quiche" (which reads, simply, "Hogs don't eat quiche").

 In 2005, he co-wrote with author and close friend Dan O'Brien Mark May's Tales from the Washington Redskins, a book detailing his experiences with the Washington Redskins.

 Broadcasting career

 In 1994, May served as a color commentator for University of Pittsburgh football games for WTAE Radio in Pittsburgh.
 In 1995, he was hired by TNT as a studio analyst on its Sunday Night Football broadcasts.
 In 1997, May became a game analyst for the Sunday Night Football broadcasts on TNT.
 After TNT lost the broadcasting rights to Sunday Night Football following the 1997 season, May joined CBS Sports in 1998 as a game analyst for its NFL coverage from 1998 to 2001.
 He also spent the 2000 season calling Arena Football League games on the original TNN Cable Network alongside Eli Gold and Jill Arrington, which culminated with the inaugural af2 Arena Cup in 2000 between the Tennessee Valley Vipers and the Quad City Steamwheelers.

 In 2001, May joined ESPN as a football analyst and commentator on college football.
 Along with Lou Holtz, he was a regular on the popular College Football Scoreboard and College Football Final as well as appearing on pregame, halftime, and postgame coverage during the season, and on College Football Live in the off-season, and offers analysis on ESPN2 and ESPNews.
-He was also present in the NFL Live studio throughout the entire 2007 NFL Draft.
+He was also present in the NFL Live studio throughout the entire 2007 NFL draft.
 While not a regular game analyst, he does occasionally broadcast games, as he did for ESPN's coverage of the 2011 Poinsettia Bowl.

 On June 1, 2015, ESPN announced that May would be leaving College Football Final and moved to another show on one of the other ESPN Networks.
 He was replaced by Joey Galloway.